Dahks/Dahks/README.md

 💻 Coding Since 2016 → Started with competitive programming on HackerRank, moved into web development, and now exploring scientific computing & applied computer science.

-🔍 This GitHub hosts my public projects, experiments, and contributions — feel free to explore!
+🔍 This GitHub hosts my public projects, experiments, and contributions

-📩 Got questions or feedback?
-Feel free to reach out! 😊